stanford-oval/genie-parser/README.md

 ## Running TT-SEMPRE interactively

-    ./run.sh interactive -ThingpediaDatabase.dbPw <DATABASE_PW>
+    ./run.sh interactive -ThingpediaDatabase.dbPw <DATABASE_PW> -ThingpediaLexicon.subset <SUBSET>

-Where <DATABASE_PW> is the password to the Thingpedia Database.
+Where <DATABASE_PW> is the password to the Thingpedia Database, and <SUBSET> is a space separated list of devices to limit the scope of Thingpedia (e.g. `twitter instagram`).

 In interactive mode, it is possible to type sentences and check how they are parsed.

 ## Training

-    ./run-training.sh -ThingpediaDatabase.dbPw <DATABASE_PW>
+    ./run-training.sh -ThingpediaDatabase.dbPw <DATABASE_PW> -ThingpediaLexicon.subset <SUBSET>

 This command will fetch the data from the Thingpedia dataset and run a full session of training.
 The trained model (.params file) will be saved under `./almond`.